 Barcode Scanners and Cable Testing

-We're all looking for ideas to increase productivity and reduce errors in our manufacturing processes.
-At Cirris we've incorporated the use of bar codes, and bar code scanners to eliminate mistakes and to help us be more productive.
+We’re all looking for ideas to increase productivity and reduce errors in the manufacturing process.
+Cirris has incorporated the use of barcodes and barcode scanners into testing to eliminate mistakes and to help productivity.

-How can barcodes help you improve throughput and increase quality in cable and harness assembly?
+How can barcodes help improve throughput and increase quality?

-- Ergonomics.
-Barcode gun takes less workspace than keyboard and mouse
+- Takes less workspace than keyboard and mouse.

 Selecting a Barcode Scanner